It is NOT WHAT you

 terrorism or the "recovery" takes time and is not on "TV" time.
 Also

 included are income oriented stocks as well as an SRI component to feel

 good about, even if one is not making a ton of money.
-This,
+These,

-along with Health care, are our two favorite sectors to buy and hold
+along with Health care, are our favorite sectors to buy and

 during market weakness.

 Business & military Intelligence, Health Care, Mining,

 Big themes include the aging of baby boomers, alternate energy and

 Blue) Value, and unfortunately, increased safety and security demands